javierrcc522/Future_plans/ReadME.md

 #### By _**Javier Jiménez**_

 ## Projects Goals
-_The goal of this is to keep me motivated once i'm done with Epicodus and list out all of the items i want to keep improving on and finish all courses I bought in Udemy_
+_The goal of this is to keep me motivated once i'm done with Epicodus and list out all of the items I want to keep improving on, and finish all courses I bought in Udemy_

 ## This are some of my Post-Epicodus plans